 - Only 236, or 22% of institutions ranked below 125, survived failure or were not involved in a merger.

 - Of the 555 institution mergers from June 2009 to March 2019, 398 of these were ranked less than 125, or below investment grade, at the time of the merger, thereby improving their rank following it.

 Crisis then Recovery

 If the number of high-risk banks increases, so does risk to CD portfolios.
 However, a strong economy, bank deregulation and favorable interest rates drive a healthy banking environment.
-With this continued strength of the economy and strong loan demand for select financial institutions, IDCFP forecasts the number of banks issuing brokered CDs and ranked 125 or higher to accelerate from 1,412 in 2018 Q4 to 2,400 by year-end 2022, following the trend established in 2018 (see Chart I).
+With this continued strength of the economy and strong loan demand for select financial institutions, IDCFP forecasts the number of banks issuing brokered CDs and ranked 125 or higher to accelerate from 1,448 in 2019Q1 to 2,300 by year-end 2022, following the trend established in 2018 and early 2019 (see Chart I).
 As in the past, our ranks are critical for investors going forward to monitor the strength of financial institutions during periods of risk or growth.